Why is OKTOBERfest in September?

 The beer at Oktoberfest comes from several storied Munich breweries.
 These include Augustiner, Paulaner and Spaten.
 Most of these are light-tasting Helles, with a heavy Dunkel Bier (dark German lager) also available.
 These beers are brewed especially for the event.

 What should you eat at Oktoberfest?

 Excellent question!
 Here's what to eat at Oktoberfest (or anytime you're in Munich), plus desserts.
-Think roasted chicken, pretzels and Weisswurst (little white sausages) for breakfast.
+Think roasted chicken, pretzels and weisswurst (fat white breakfast sausages).

 How much should you budget per day?